ailnicka/benchmarking_platform/README.md

 Running a script with the option [--help] gives a description of the required and optional input parameters of the script.

+MY ADDITIONS:
+To be able to use ML fps the scoring part was modified to be run in python3 (env_py3).
+The rest communicates just via files, so can be run in py2 (env_py2)